davithambardzumyanest/browser-automation-api/SESSION_API.md

 POST /api/session/:sessionId/click
 ```

 Click an element by CSS selector.
+This endpoint automatically handles:
+- Element visibility and scrolling
+- Human-like delays and interactions
+- Tab management (automatically closes new tabs and returns to the main tab)
+- Navigation waiting

 **Request Body:**
 ```json